-Metro willmust ensure a Title VI Equity Analysis is performed on all major service change proposals and any fare change proposals to determine if these proposals will have a disparate adverse impact on minorities or disproportionate burden on low-income individuals prior to a public hearing.
-If it is determined that these proposed changes will have a disparate adverse impact on minorities or a disproportionate burden on low-income individuals, Metro will make a good-faith effort to mitigate or reduce the adverse impacts by looking for alternatives that can meet legitimate program goals with a lesser impact to protected groups.
+In addition, Metro will ensure a Title VI Equity Analysis is performed on all major service change and fare change proposals to determine if these proposals will have a disparate adverse impact on minorities or disproportionate burden on low-income individuals prior to a public hearing.
+If it is determined that these proposed changes will have a disparate adverse impact on minorities or a disproportionate burden on low-income individuals, Metro will make a good-faith effort to mitigate or reduce the adverse impacts by looking for alternatives.

 The framework for equity begins with Title VI of the Civil Rights Act of 1964 which protects people from discrimination based on race, color, or national origin.
-Impacts on minority and low income communities must be analyzed to identify disparate and disproportionate negative impacts resulting from a fare change or major transit service changes.
+Impacts on minority and low-income communities must be analyzed to identify disparate and disproportionate negative impacts resulting from a fare change or major transit service changes.

 In accordance with FTA's Title VI Circular 4702.1B "Title VI Requirements and Guidelines for Federal Transit Administration Recipients" (Effective October 1, 2012), Metro's Administrative Code was revised to incorporate FTA's requirements under Title VI.
 The Metro Board adopted the updated Administrative Code in January 2013.
 Based on this Circular, Metro is required to perform a Title VI Equity Analysis on all proposed major service changes or fare changes prior to implementation.
 The goal is to ensure there is no disparate adverse impact to minorities or disproportionate burden on low-income individuals created by a major service or fare change.
 The following definitions and criteria were updated and adopted by the Board in September 2019.
-The FTA is considering developing an updated circular in 2022.
 The Administrative Code now contains a reference to these definitions so that it need not be amended every time there is a need to modify the definitions: